libplctag/libplctag/README.md

 The library has been in production use for several years and is in use by multiple organizations including some very large ones.

-We are on version 1.5.
+We are on version 1.5/2.0.
 That includes:

 * CMake build system for better cross-platform support.
 * support for Rockwell/Allen-Bradley ControlLogix(tm) PLCs via CIP-EtherNet/IP (CIP/EIP or EIP)(tm?).
 * native support for multiple data types:
-  * read/write 8, 16, and 32-bit signed and unsigned integers.
+  * read/write 8, 16, 32, and 64-bit signed and unsigned integers.
   * read/write single booleans.
-  * read/write 32-bit IEEE format (little endian) floating point.
+  * read/write 32-bit and 64-bit IEEE format (little endian) floating point.
   * raw support for user-defined structures (you need to pull out the data piece by piece)
   * read/write arrays of the above.
 * preliminary support for Rockwell/Allen-Bradley MicroLogix 850 PLCs.